Nutrition

 Protein: Supports muscle repair and growth.
 Include lean meats, fish, eggs, dairy, beans, tofu, or plant-based protein powders.

 Healthy Fats: Aid in recovery and provide long-lasting energy.
 Focus on avocados, nuts, seeds, and olive oil.
+Try to keep total fat content lower as it will be stored as fat if not burned.

 2. Prioritize Pre- and Post-Workout Nutrition